chapel-lang/chapel/doc/rst/platforms/cray.rst

     CHPL_GASNET_SEGMENT=fast or large

-In these configurations the heap is created with a fixed size at the beginning of execution, but it may be worthwhile to adjust its size as discussed in the following section.
+In these configurations the heap is created with a fixed size at the beginning of execution.
+The default size works well in most cases but if it doesn't a different size can be specified, as discussed in the following section.

 gasnet Communication Layer and the Heap